Australian Aboriginal English: Phonology

 Most Australian Aboriginal languages have three- or five-vowel systems, and these form the substrate for Aboriginal English vowel pronunciations, especially in more basilectal accents.
 More basilectal varieties tend to merge a number of vowels, up to the point of merging all Australian English vowels into the three or five vowels of a given speaker's native language.
 That said, the diphthongs, and especially the face and choice diphthongs, tend to be maintained in all but the heaviest accents, albeit they are frequently shortened.

 Although Indigenous language and basilectal Aboriginal English vowel systems are small, there is a high degree of allophony.
 For example, vowels may be heavily fronted and raised in the presence of palatal consonants.

 Many Aboriginal people, including those who speak acrolectal varieties of English and even those who do not speak an Indigenous language, do not nasalize vowels before nasal consonants, unlike other Australian English speakers.

 Acrolectal Aboriginal accents tend to have a smaller vowel space compared to Standard Australian English.
 The Aboriginal English vowel space tends to share the same lower boundary as Indigenous language vowel spaces, but shares an upper boundary with Standard Australian English, thus representing an expansion upwards from the Indigenous vowel space.
 There are other differences between acrolectal Aboriginal English and Standard Australian English vowel qualities, which tend to represent conservatism on the part of Aboriginal speakers.

 Lexicon

 Balanda

-Balanda is a word used by the Yolŋu people for European people; originally from the Makassar language, via the Malay "orang belanda" (Dutch person).
+Balanda is a word used by the Yolŋu people for European people; originally from the Makassarese language, via Malay orang belanda (Dutch person).

 Blackfella

 Aboriginal people (particularly those in the Outback and in the Top End) often refer to themselves and other Aboriginal people as "blackfellas".
 The Australian Kriol term for an Aboriginal person is "blackbala", which comes from this term.

+The term is considered racist and highly offensive when used by a non-indigenous person.